OnionIoT/documentation/docs/guides/packages/c-package-example.md

 Select the new connection and click **Login**, to connect to your Omega.

 If you connection fails, WinSCP will let you know the host was not found.
-If this is the case, make sure that both you and your Omega have an internet connection, and that you have Apple’s Bonjour Service installed.
-If you don’t have Apple’s Bonjour Service, you can connect to your Omega’s access point, and connect to its IP.
+If this is the case, make sure that both your development computer and your Omega have an internet connection.

 The first time you connect to WinSCP you'll get a warning message something like "*Continue connecting to an unknown server and add its host key to a cache?*".
 Click the **Yes** button to continue.

-Once connected, you can copy the ipk file from your development computer to your Omega.
+Once connected, you can copy the ipk file from your development computer to the `/tmp` directory on your Omega.

 ![WinSCP Connected](./assets/onion-omega-winscp-7.png)